sa-tre/satre-specification/docs/source/standard.md

 #### 2.4.1 Deployment management

-The ability of the organisation to instantiate, deploy, change or remove deployed infrastructure.
+The ability of the TRE organisation to instantiate, deploy, change or remove deployed infrastructure.

 | Statement | Guidance |
 | --------- | -------- |